debbhie/deborah-turank/README.md

 # DATA ANALYST

 ## About Me
 I am Deborah Zichat Turank, a data analyst from Nigeria.
-I recently acquired the skill and i am eager to kick-start my career in the field.
+I am passionate about uncovering insight from data that aid decision-making.
 Although i'm new to tech world, my enthusiasm for numbers and solving problems drives me to excel in this dynamic field.

-During my academic journey, i immersered myself in courses on data visualization, programmimg and statistics.
-I have developed a solid foundation in tools like SQL, IBM SPSS, PowerBi, tableau and microsoft excel and i'm excited to apply these skills to real world projects.

-While i may not have professional experience yet, i've been actively engage in personal projects where i tackeled diverse dataset, conducted exploratory data analysis and created visualizations to covey insights.
-These experiences have honed my analytical abilities and fueled my passion for turning data into actionable insights.
+My journey into the world of data analysis began with my obsession for charts and numbers, the desire to understand and interpret stories through data.
+I have solid foundation in data visualization, programming language such as SQL, IBM SPSS, statistics, data cleaning,powerBi, tableau and microsoft excel.

+During my internship at APPCLICK ICT ACADEMY located at Ibadan Nigeria, i worked on projects that includes querying SQL database, data cleaning on microsoft excel and data visualization on powerBi.
+I have also handled personal projects which includes data cleaning, exploratory data analysis, programming language (SQL) and creating visualizations to communicate insights.
+These experiences have reinenforced my passion for data analysis and euipped me with valuable practical skills.

+one major fun fact about me is that i enjoy cooking and listening to music, this act has contributed to my well-rounded approach to problem solving and collaboration.

-I am eager to join a supportive team where i can learn and contribute to projects that make a difference.
-Lets connect and explore how we can work together to unlock the power of data.
+I am currrently seeking opportunities to kick start my career as a data analyst and contribute my skills to a dynamic team.
+I am eager to learn, grow and make positive impact through data.
+Let's connect and explore how we can work together to unlock the power of data.

+## Work Experience
+### Job Title
+Data Analyst

+### Job Description
+Internship at APPCLICK ICT

+### Job Role
+- Utilize SQL to extract and manipulate data from databases to perform analysis and generate reports.
+- Develop and maintain dashboards and reports using Power BI to visualize key performance metrics and trends.
+- Collaborate with cross-functional teams to understand business requirements and translate them into analytical solutions.
+- Conduct exploratory data analysis to uncover insights and present findings to stakeholders in a clear and concise manner.
+- Assist in the development of data-driven strategies to optimize processes and improve business outcomes.
+- Perform quality assurance checks on data to ensure accuracy, completeness, and consistency.

 ## Technical Skills
 - Microsoft Excel.